ddd-referenz/ddd-referenz/manuscript/05-destillieren-fuer-strategic-design.md

 > Diese vier Gleichungen drücken zusammen mit der Definition ihrer
 > Terme und der notwendigen Mathematik das gesamte Wissen über
 > Elektromagnetismus im 19.
-Jharhundert aus.
+Jahrhundert aus.

 These four equations, along with the definitions of their terms and the body of mathematics they rest on, express the entirety of classical nineteenth-century electromagnetism.